 When you’re choosing the account, it’s worth finding out how and when the interest is calculated and paid.
 The quicker the interest is paid, i.e. every month, the more money you can earn through compound interest.
 It’s because there is more money in the pot to earn interest on.

 Most people have a personal savings allowance that allows them to earn interest on ordinary savings tax-free.
 Basic-rate taxpayers can earn £1,000 of interest per year before paying tax, while higher-rate taxpayers have a £500 allowance.
 Additional rate taxpayers have no personal savings allowance.

 You can earn interest completely tax-free in a cash ISA, though there are limits on how much you can save each year.
 The total amount you can save annually into all your ISAs is currently £20,000.

 Although current accounts are recommended for money that you need to use on a regular basis, some savings accounts allow you to access your money and earn interest at the same time.
 Instant Access accounts, for example, allow you to spend the money when you need it.
 The interest rate is generally lower than on other savings accounts but still higher than a current account.
 You may want another savings account as well as this one if you are looking to really grow your pot of cash.

 There are specific accounts for different life goals, like buying a house, having children and retirement.
 The most commonly used ones are Lifetime, Help to Buy and Junior ISAs.
+(You can compare the best Junior Cash ISAs here).
 These are designed to make your money grow even faster with bonuses from the government and/or higher tax-free allowances.
 Not everyone qualifies for the various accounts and it’s a good idea to get advice from a financial adviser about whether these are the best option for achieving your savings targets.